backtrace-labs/backtrace-unity/README.md

 * PlayStation4 - Identified by attribute uname.sysname = PS4
 * Windows - Identified by attribute uname.sysname = Windows.
 Provides an option to capture Minidumps for Engine Crashes.
 * MacOS - Identified by attribute uname.sysname = MacOS.

 Note: Unity allows you to disable stack trace information in player properties.
-As a result backtrace-unity, the call stack and the log lines section will be empty.
+If this is set, the call stack and the log lines section in Backtrace will be empty.

 # Setup <a name="installation"></a>